michaelmayer-hpe/Labs/Docker/README.md

       - /data/db:/var/lib/mysql
 ```

-This is the end of this lab, hope you enjoyed it.
+This is the end of this lab for now, we hope you enjoyed it.

-Github issues and mainly pull requests to improve this lab are welcomed.
+Github issues and pull requests to improve this lab are welcome.